Table of Contents

-How to create precisely aligned 3D content with mega studio on unity
+How to create 3D content precisely aligned with the real world using Mega Studio on Unity

-Although xr-frame does not provide 3D editing capabilities, you can use mega studio to accurately place virtual objects in real-world spaces, ensuring precise alignment with the physical environment in AR experiences.
+Although xr-frame doesn't provide 3D editing capabilities, you can use Mega Studio to place virtual objects accurately in real-world positions, ensuring precise alignment with physical space in AR experiences.

 Before you begin